fedimint/fedimint.org/docs/FAQs/TheFederation.md

 In summary, compared to Liquid, Fedimint doesn't require a side chain, has better privacy, faster transactions, will be more decentralized, and is interoperable with Lightning.

-However, the increased privacy means that Fedimint has a greater risk of inflation on tokens within the system (but not on the Bitcoin main chain).
+However, the increased privacy means that Fedimint has a greater risk of inflation on bitcoin denominated eCash notes within the system (but not on the Bitcoin main chain).
 This is mitigated (but not eliminated) by the requirement for second party trust in choice of Fedimint guardians, and in future, the ability to perform attestations.